ibexa/documentation-developer/docs/guide/cache/content_aware_cache.md

 Understanding tags is the key to making the most of `ezplatform-http-cache`.

 Tags form a secondary set of keys assigned to every cache item, on top of the "primary key" which is the URI.
-Like an index in a database, a tag is typically used for anything relevant, that represents the given cache item.
+Like an index in a database, a tag is typically used for anything relevant that represents the given cache item.
 Tags are used for cache invalidation.

 For example, the system tags every article response, and when the article Content Type is updated,